 dangerous previous form in exactly this area: the Racial and Religious Hatred Act 2006.

 What Ed is proposing looks like a return to finish the 2006 act.
 In 2006 Labour originally tried to criminalise deliberately insulting a religion.
-Those opposed to that law argued that it would become a criminal offence mock a religion, or to say
+Those opposed to that law argued that it would become a criminal offence mock a religion, or

-Labour government was defeated by a single vote and the law was watered down.
+the end the Labour government was defeated by a single vote and the law was watered down.
 Ed Miliband personally voted for the original wording.

 Such oppressive laws are two edged.
 Not only do they deny people free speech, but they also provide weapons to bullies and aggressive people by allowing them to accuse people of islamophobia.